Backdated Withdrawal Information

 All Backdated Withdrawal requests must be signed and dated.
 Typing your name into the signature line in the fillable form is deemed to be a signature for digital submission purposes.

-Acceptable documentation includes: scanned copies of original documents; documents produced with MS Word; PDF documents, and/or clear photos of documents.
+Acceptable documentation format includes: scanned copies of original documents; documents produced with MS Word; PDF documents, and/or clear photos of documents.
 Again, please scan all documentation as one attachment and only submit one webform.